idiap/dialog2flow/README.md

 ## :japanese_ogre: Where Did That `-t 0.6` Come From?

 As described in Appendix F of the paper, determining the correct number of steps (clusters) is non-trivial.
 We use dendrogram plots to assist with this.
-To generate the dendrogram plots, add the `-sp` argument to the `extract_trajectories.py` script:
+To generate the dendrogram plots, add the `-sd` (or `--show-dendrogram`) argument to the `extract_trajectories.py` script:
 ```
-python extract_trajectories.py -i data/example/ -o output/ -t .6 -sp
+python extract_trajectories.py -i data/example/ -o output/ -t .6 -sd
 ```
 The plots will be saved in the output/plots directory.
 For example, you can view the dendrogram for the user (customer) utterances in `output/plots/dendrogram_dialog2flow-joint-bert-base.user.png`: